farmera/sare_grant/how_plants_see.md

 Red reflectance patterns also help distinguish plant material from soil.
 Red is the most extensively used band used when creating a vegetation index for agriculture.

 Following red is a band known as Red Edge (730–740 nm).
-This band corresponds with the abrupt switch from red to high reflectance NIR.
-An increase in reflectance of this band results when a plant is under nutrient stress.
+This band corresponds with the abrupt switch from red to high reflectance NIR light.
+An sharp increase in this band's reflectance occurs when a plant is under nutrient stress.

 Near Infrared, which corresponds to the wavelengths in the 770 nm to 810 nm range, has the strongest reflectance of the bands studied.
 This band is sensitive to plant vigor and crop type.
 Pigments such as chlorophyll do not influence the Near Infrared so it is often used to normalize chlorophyll-sensitive wavebands.
 Moreover, a reduction of the reflectance in this band results when a plant is under stress.
 Along with the Red spectral band, Infrared is extensively used for compiling most of the vegetation indices in agriculture.